Submission Checklist

 Submissions should include:

-- A paper of 800-1000 word (excluding title, abstract, and references) describing of the activity, including:
+- A paper of 800-1000 words (excluding title, abstract, and references) using the Word or Latex templates provided here.
+This paper, which will be published in the proceedings, should describe the activity, including:

 - Workshop or Tutorial session title